JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/language_injection.md

 ### Example

-Let’s take a look at the Java `String.matches()` method that injects the RegExp language into the string of the first argument.
+Let's take a look at the Java `String.matches()` method that injects the RegExp language into the string of the first argument.
 In the IntelliLang settings, it is defined as one possible injection in Java code.

 ![Language Injection Settings](language_injection_settings.png){border-effect="line"}